deckgo/deckdeckgo/studio/docs/api.md

 | Method | GET |
 | Body | ??? |

+Notabene:

+- Right now with the current design we only need the content (deck and slides) of the first deck of the feed.
+The others are only displayed with their meta information.
+Maybe that could be an option of the route? with/without content?

 Notes:

 - At some point the feed will be optimized and specific pro users regarding his/her interested